rolfbjarne/xamarin-macios/docs/website/mmp-errors.md

 ### <a name="MM8025"/>MM8025: Failed to compute the token reference for the type '{type.AssemblyQualifiedName}' because {reasons}

 This indicates a bug in Xamarin.Mac.
 Please file a bug at [https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=Xamarin.Mac).

+### <a name="MM8026"/>MM8026: * is not supported when the dynamic registrar has been linked away.

+This usually indicates a bug in Xamarin.Mac, because the dynamic registrar should not be linked away if it's needed.
+Please file a bug at [https://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).

+It's possible to force the linker to keep the dynamic registrar by adding `--optimize=-remove-dynamic-registrar` to the additional mmp arguments in the project's Mac Build options.